Su Barikan

 Understand The User

-Applicants want total cost and repayment clarity
+1.Uncertainty around total cost and repayment details.

 Understand The Platform